 The ICE SDR Service and ICE Real-Time Ticker Service are available seven days per week, 24 hours a day.
 ICE Trade Vault reserves the right to take the services offline, only if necessary, between the hours of 9:00 PM ET and 11:59 PM ET on any weekday and from 9:00 PM ET on Friday through 7:00 PM ET on Sunday, if more extensive maintenance or upgrades are necessary.
 ICE Trade Vault will provide Participants with advanced notice of any scheduled maintenance in accordance with CFTC Regulation § 43.3(f)(3).
 All data submitted during system down time is stored and processed once the service has resumed.

-The ICE Trade Vault help desk is available to receive customer calls in Atlanta, Georgia from 8:00 AM ET to 6:00 PM ET, on all local business days, and in London from 8:00 AM GMT to 6:00 PM GMT, Monday through Friday, on all local business days.
+The ICE Trade Vault help desk is available to receive customer calls in the United States from 8:00 AM ET to 6:00 PM ET, on all local business days, and in London from 8:00 AM GMT to 6:00 PM GMT, Monday through Friday, on all local business days.
 To reach the help desk, contact: TradeVaultSupport@theice.com or 1.770.738.2102.

 Service, Commitment and Continuity